• Skip to primary navigation

 Photo credit Pyramid Lake Resort | Travel Alberta

-There are plenty of options for accommodations in Jasper and the surrounding area so we’ve tried a variety.
-Throughout the years we’ve altered between staying a few days in a hotel, finding a quaint and charming bed and breakfast, or if we were feeling more adventurous, sourcing a camping spot for a tent.
+There are plenty of options for accommodations and Jasper hotels in the surrounding area, and we’ve certainly stayed at a few ourselves.
+Throughout the years, we’ve altered between staying a few days in a hotel, finding a quaint and charming bed and breakfast, or, if we were feeling more adventurous, sourcing a camping spot for a tent.

 Below you’ll find a variety of accommodations, sorted by our top picks and also by budget.
-In our numerous trips to Jasper over the past years, we’ve stayed at many of the places within, and if not, we have also relied on the suggestions and recommendations from colleagues to ensure that this guide is offering a good variety of options.
+In our numerous trips to Jasper over the past years, we’ve stayed at many of the places within.
+If not, we have also relied on the suggestions and recommendations from colleagues to ensure that this guide offers a good variety of options.

 Jasper downtown in winter